HENRION'S LATE GOAL GIVES NEW HAMPSHIRE 4-3 WIN OVER NORTHEASTERN

-Senior forward John Henrion scored the game-winning goal for the Wildcats
+Senior forward John Henrion scores game-winner in final minute for Wildcats

 DURHAM, N.H. - John Henrion (Holden, Mass.) scored with 53 seconds remaining in regulation to lift the 11th-ranked University of New Hampshire men's hockey team to Friday night's 4-3 Hockey East victory against 15th-ranked Northeastern University at the Whittemore Center.

 UNH remains perfect overall at 4-0-0 and in Hockey East at 2-0-0, and the Wildcats are 6-0-1 in the last seven meetings against the Huskies at the Whittemore Center dating back to the 2008-09 season.
 NU moves to 2-2-0 both overall and in the league.

 Casey DeSmith (Rochester, N.H.), the reigning Hockey East co-Defensive Player of the Week, made eight of his 18 saves in the third period, including two in the closing 38 seconds when the Huskies were playing with an empty net.

 Austin Block (Thousand Oaks, Calif.) and Kevin Goumas (Long Beach, N.Y.) both recorded a goal and an assist for the Wildcats.
 Trevor van Riemsdyk (Middletown, N.J.) was UNH's other goal scorer.

 NU goalie Bryan Mountain, who entered the game when the Wildcats tied the score, 3-3, at 6:40 of the second period, was credited with 18 saves and charged with the loss.
 Starting netminder Chris Rawlings stopped 11 shots.